 Karen Krossing wrote comics and poetry as a kid and dreamed of becoming a published writer.
-Today, she is the author of many books for young readers, including picture books One Tiny Bubble and Sour Cakes, and novels Punch Like a Girl, Bog, and Cut the Lights.
+Today, she is the author of many books for young readers, including picture books One Tiny Bubble and Sour Cakes, and novels Monster vs. Boy, Punch Like a Girl, Bog, and Cut the Lights.
 She holds an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts and regularly teaches writing workshops.
-Watch for her upcoming middle-grade novel Monster vs. Boy with Charlesbridge Publishing in 2023.
 Karen lives with her family in Toronto on the traditional territory of the Huron-Wendat, Haudenosaunee, and Anishinabeg and the treaty lands of the Mississaugas of the Credit.

 Karen delivers customized writing workshops for all ages – either in person or virtual.
 Workshops typically include a discussion of specific story-writing techniques as well as inspirational writing exercises designed to generate story ideas and practise particular techniques.
 Karen’s technique promotes intuitive writing using a variety of stimulating activities, including word games, masks, story dice, photos, and character games.
 Writing is then shared through positive peer discussion using anti-racist feedback techniques.